-Grandma's easy chocolate fudge recipes are amazing!
-You'll enjoy trying them.
+Grandma's favorite old fashioned chocolate fudge recipes are amazing!
+You'll enjoy trying them all, including the original recipe for Vassar Fudge.
 Why not plan an old

 time candy-making party this weekend?
 Get the entire family involved and

-see which one you like the best.
+see which fudge you like the best.
 Myself, I love 'em all!

 Mom's Recipe Scrapbooks (c.
 1920s)